aang81a/my-it-support-portfolio/PROJECTS/01-lab-environment/01-home-lab-inventory/README.md

 | Molex power connector | Used for legacy IDE/PATA devices |
 | SATA power connector | Used for SATA HDDs |
 | USB cable / external drive connection | Used for backup storage |

----

-## Notes

-This inventory is not a full hardware catalogue.
-It only documents components that were relevant for troubleshooting, backup, recovery, and IT support home lab practice.